Father of The Convicted Murdered Wrote a Book Claiming His Innocence

-A decade ago in 2008 Neil Estwistle’s case was all over the media.
-‘British man convicted of murdering his American Wife and Nine-month old Baby’ was all over the TV channels and newspaper.
-Neil Estwistle was convicted for a double murder of his wife and and baby girl Lillian.
+A decade ago in 2008, Neil Estwistle’s case was all over the media.
+‘British man convicted of murdering his American Wife and Nine-month-old Baby’ was all over the TV channels and newspaper.
+Neil Estwistle was convicted for the double murder of his wife and baby girl Lillian.
 The firearm used for murder belonged to Neil’s father in law.

 In 2006 Rachel and her daughter were found dead in their bedroom and Neil fled to Britain before anyone could find about the dead bodies and sheltered in his parent’s house.
 He was later extradited to USA and charged of a double murder.
 He was sentenced for a lifetime and denied any parole.
 He was also prohibited from making any money at all by selling his story.

-On the day of trial of case, an author McPhee, Michele R. published a book on this crime story, painting Neil as a heartless cold blooded psychotic murderer, which also succeeded in gaining much attention but left Neil’s family in anguish.
-The book was titled ‘Heartless’.
+On the day of trial of case, an author published a book on this crime story, painting Neil as a heartless cold blooded psychotic murderer, which also succeeded in gaining much attention but left Neil’s family in anguish.

 Afterwards Neil was harassed by inmates who called him a ‘baby-killer’ and was tricked by a group to shave his head in exchange of security.
 Later he was shifted to another cell for his own security.
 He has been imprisoned for past ten years!